chuan-su/notes/src/aws/route53.md

 # Route 53

 You can use Route 53 [failover routing](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-failover) policy to route traffic to the secondary cluster deployed in another region in case outage of the primary cluster.
+Note that `Simple Routing Policy` does not support health-checks.

 ![failover](../img/aws-53-failover.svg)